Rounding it up

 The importance of saving

 The bottom line?
 Using savings to make daily purchases will cost you in interest.
-The best way to save is to make sure that you only place money in high-interest savings accounts when you know you won’t need the money soon so your savings has the opportunity to grow and will be there when you need it.
+The best way to save is to make sure that you only place money in high-interest savings accounts when you know you won’t need the money soon, so your savings have the opportunity to grow and will be there when you need it.

 *Interest rates are per year, calculated daily, paid monthly, and can change at any time without notice.